 - Moist and sweet - creates a deliciously moist and sweet muffin

-- Crunchy streusel topping - add an irresistible crunchy texture
+- Buttery streusel topping - add an irresistible flavor and texture

 - Versatile - enjoy as a breakfast treat, a mid-day snack, or a sweet dessert.